PieLabs/pie-docs/developing/custom-element.md

 ### Events

+A PIE should emit the following events in response to user interaction:

 ### Brower Support

 Custom Elements are natively supported in Chrome and are availble in other browsers via a polyfill.
 (Firefox and Webkit have Custom Elements markedd as in development - Sep 2016)